Ellen J. Kennedy

-Ellen J. Kennedy is an American academic who is the founder and executive director of World Without Genocide, a human rights organization headquartered in Minneapolis, MN.
+Ellen J. Kennedy is a U.S. academic who is the founder and executive director of World Without Genocide, a human rights organization headquartered in Minneapolis, MN.

 Kennedy promotes Holocaust, genocide, and human rights education in colleges, universities, faith-based organizations, and civic groups.
 She advocates with elected officials at the city, state, national, and international levels on genocide prevention and human rights issues.
-Kennedy was a professor at the University of St. Thomas from 1987 to 2007 and served as the Interim Director for the Center for Holocaust and Genocide Studies, University of Minnesota, from 2008 to 2010.
-She founded World Without Genocide with support from her students at the University of St. Thomas in 2006.